What is Resiliency Planning

 4. A more difficult planning conversation would be thinking about how to create resiliency from the impacts of war, civil war, civil unrest, terrorism, or sectarian conflicts.
 Although many places do not need to obsess and plan for these matters, in other places there is a realistic possibility of one of these.
 An honest conversation with each other can determine which events have enough likelihood, enough potential for pre-planning to be helpful, and enough severity to warrant the planning effort.

-5. Potential hurricanes, earthquakes, wildfires, and floods, where these catastrophes can reasonably be predicted to occur at some point.
+5. Potential hurricanes, earthquakes, wildfires, and floods, are an important planning consideration where these catastrophes can reasonably be predicted to occur at some point.
 State and federal governments often can provide help with modeling and scenario planning about the probability and likely severity of these events, but still, there is little substitute for local planning and rehearsal about how to address these.
 Residents and activists in many places will find that their elected and appointed officials are more active in practicing for these events than they realized, but still, a fresh look at whichever of these are realistic threats in your location can yield some real dividends.

 6. Pervasive and persistent inequality create possible civil strife and erosion of trust within the society.
 These too are important risks, and one that planning commissions could tackle, although that would really stretch the purview of a typical plan commission in the U.S.